 Some of the best companies constantly transform themselves and their fundamental business focus to keep themselves relevant:

 It’s as if when they solve one problem they move to the next.
 But I don’t see this even in the largest of marketing agency groups.
 We keep wanting to do more and better marketing.
 Which is not wrong.
-Google does keep improving search. …
+Google does keep improving search.
+Amazon keeps improving eCommerce.
+But at a certain point they invest in other areas in hopes of discovering new cash cows and blue ocean. …

 I’ve been imagining for a while now that VR could one day replace most, if not all, physical offices.
 After watching Facebook’s latest demo of Oculus, I’m even more certain that it would.